Richard-vinu/Full_Stack_Web-Development/ReactJs.md

 Q9.
 Differentiate between Angular and React.
 Q10.
 What is the meaning of the component-based architecture of React?

-1. What is the difference between Virtual DOM and Real DOM?
+1. What is the difference between Virtual DOM and Real DOM
+2. 3.
+What is the meaning of Virtual DOM?
+A virtual DOM is a simple JavaScript object that is the exact copy of the corresponding real DOM.
+It can be considered as a node tree that consists of elements, their attributes, and other properties.
+Using the render function in React, it creates a node tree and updates it based on the changes that occur in the data model.
+These changes are usually triggered by users or the actions caused by the system.

+Next up among these React interview questions, you need to take a look at some of the important features that React offers.?